Samaritan Day

-Photo: Samaritan Day at the Santo Tomas Xochimilco Church
+Photo: Ron Mader, Samaritan Day at the Santo Tomas Xochimilco Church (Some rights reserved)

-Samaritan Day (Día de la Samaritana) is a tradition in Oaxaca City celebrated on the fourth Friday in Lent.
+Samaritan Day (Día de la Samaritana) is a tradition celebrated on the fourth Friday in Lent.
 Refreshments are offered to passersby.
+2023 date: March 17

 The tradition began in the churches.
 Today businesses, schools and government offices offer traditional fruit drinks, including horchata, jamaica, tamarindo, and local favorite chilacayote.